batuwka/StadiumGoods/README.md

 ###Before running tests
 1. Please make sure that you have jdk, maven and chrome installed
+2. Clone this repo to your computer
-2. Download "Test Data QA Challenge 11.4.19.xlsx", rename it to TestDataQAChallenge.xlsx and put file as an example src/test/resources/data/TestDataQAChallenge.xlsx near the testDataPlaceholder.txt file
+3. Download "Test Data QA Challenge 11.4.19.xlsx", rename it to TestDataQAChallenge.xlsx and put file as an example src/test/resources/data/TestDataQAChallenge.xlsx near the testDataPlaceholder.txt file
-3. Download cromedriver for your OS and Chrome (https://chromedriver.chromium.org/downloads).
+4. Download cromedriver for your OS and Chrome (https://chromedriver.chromium.org/downloads).
 Put chromedriver.* as an example src/test/resources/driver/chromedriver.* near the chromedriverPlaceholder.txt file

+Hopefully, you will use chromedriver.exe file.
+If not it may cause an issue.

 ###RUN tests
 For running tests from console switch to current project root dir